Andreev Bay nuclear accident: Timeline of the nuclear accident

-Experts consider version #4 the most likely — temperature changes in the pool's water stressed welding seams, tearing them.
+Experts consider version #3 the most likely—temperature changes in the pool's water stressed welding seams, tearing them.
 When building #5's repository was designed, it was assumed that the water would be kept at a constant temperature by heat from the nuclear assemblies suspended under the surface.
 A separate water heating system was thus deemed unnecessary.
-But the designers were wrong, the harsh Arctic climate covered the pool's surface with a 20 cm layer of ice in winter.
-In order to solve this problem, the ice was melted using steam from the boiler, in blatant violation of radiation safety protocol.
-This was accomplished in the following manner: a hole was drilled in the ice cover, a pipe was inserted into the hole, and steam was pumped through the pipe under the ice, melting it.
+But the designers were wrong: the harsh Arctic climate covered the pool's surface with a 20 cm layer of ice in winter.
+To solve this problem, the ice was melted using steam from the boiler, in blatant violation of radiation safety protocol.
+A hole was drilled in the ice cover, a pipe was inserted into the hole, and steam was pumped through the pipe under the ice, melting it.
 Radioactive aerosols spread through the whole building, leaking into the air outside.

 An accident during the cleanup

 During extraction of drums from the bottom of the pools, an accident occurred that might have cost two workers' lives.
 After the left-hand pool was covered with protective lids, cleanup workers cut windows inside them with torches in order to feed in a capturing device that lifted drums from the bottom.
 The windows were covered with iron sheets to protect the workers from radiation and prevent them from falling in.
 During this work, one of the workers, a starshina 1st stage, inadvertently stepped onto an iron sheet covering one of the windows.
 The sheet failed to support his weight, and it dropped with him into the pool's radioactive water.
 As the worker fell, his legs got caught under some nuclear waste drums, and the water splashed onto the others, who also did not have radiation protection equipment.

 From the memoirs of the cleanup effort's leader after the accident, A. N. Safonov:

 Everyone present was terrified, knowing there were numerous nuclear waste drums at the bottom, radiating up to 17,000 R/h.
 Simple arithmetic told me that next to one of those drums, he will receive a dosage equal to 4.7 R/s.